mcdexio/documents/en/internal-amm-funding-rate.md

 AccumulatedFundingPerContract:+= Acc / (8*3600), where Acc is accumulated funding payment per position since lastFundingTime
 ```

-so that the entry price and exit price of the EMA can be arranged into 5 * 5 = 25 cases.
-In order to reduce the amount of calculation, the code is expanded into 25 branches.
-Check Implementation of Funding Rate for details.

 In order to calculate the ACC, consider that the funding rate will cross up to 4 special boundary values (-GovMarkPremiumLimit, -GovFundingDampener, +GovFundingDampener, +GovMarkPremiumLimit).
 4 points segment the curve into 5 parts, so that the calculation can be arranged into 5 * 5 = 25 cases.
 In order to reduce the amount of calculation, the code is expanded into 25 branches.

 ![funding-segments](asset/perpetual-funding-segments.png)